Skip to content

 To be considered for a Freedom pass you need to download the Freedom Pass Application Form and post to us at the address below.

-You can also choose to request a paper copy of the application form with a stamped addressed envelope by contacting the Disabled Freedom Pass Administrator below.
+You can also choose to request a paper copy of the application form by contacting the Disabled Freedom Pass Administrator below.

 Please read through your application forms carefully and be sure to supply all the relevant documentation.
 Failure to do so will prevent your application being process quickly.
 If you have any questions or require assistance with filling in your application forms please contact us and we will be happy to help.